-- (8) An individual who demonstrates that family violence or the threat of violence bars the individual from employment, as determined by HSD; - (9) An individual whose good cause waiver is approved by HSD; - (10) For the length of a certification period, and subject to review every six months by HSD, under the Family Violence Option, a determination is made by a certified counselor that the environment where the individual resides would make it difficult to escape the domestic violence and effectively precludes any participation in or compliance with work program requirements. - d.
+- (8) A participant who demonstrates that family violence or the threat of violence bars the individual from employment, as determined by HSD; - (9) A participant whose good cause waiver is approved by HSD; - (10) For the length of a certification period, and subject to review every six months by HSD, under the Family Violence Option, a determination is made by a certified counselor that the environment where the individual resides would make it difficult to escape the domestic violence and effectively precludes any participation in or compliance with work program requirements. - d.
 Limited Participation Waiver.
 The Incapacity Review Unit (IRU) may establish participation requirements specific to the participant's condition or circumstances, such as substance abuse services, mental health services, domestic violence services, pursuit of disability benefits, job readiness, or education directly related to employment.
 The activities chosen are to improve the participant's capacity to improve income and strengthen family support.

-New Mexico Human Services Department is in the process of promulgating final regulations to require all individuals to be engaged in a work activity based on an individual's needs and to address identified barriers.
-The proposed regulations require that every individual complete an Assessment, Individual Responsibility Plan, Work Participation Agreement and demonstrate compliance with the work participation agreement through monthly reporting of participation in assigned work activities.
-Those individuals who meet one of the conditions outlined in "Participation Waivers" will have the opportunity to be placed in a Limited Work Participation
+New Mexico Human Services Department has proposed regulations to require all participants to be actively engaged in a work activity.
+The proposed regulations require that every participant complete an Assessment, Individual Responsibility Plan, Work Participation Agreement and submit a monthly timesheet recording activities or be subject to sanction.
+Those individuals who meet one of the conditions outlined in "Waivers" will have the opportunity to be placed in a Limited Work

-Status in which they must complete the Limited Participation requirements established based on their impairment.
+Participation Status in which they must complete the Limited Participation Rate established based on their condition.